coder/coder/docs/user-guides/workspace-lifecycle.md

 ## Workspace creation

-Workspaces are created from [templates](../templates/index.md) via the CLI, API, or dashboard.
-To learn how, read our [user guides](../../user-guides/index.md).
+Workspaces are created from [templates](../admin/templates/index.md) via the CLI, API, or dashboard.

 By default, there is no limit on the number of workspaces a user may create, regardless of the template's resource demands.
-Enterprise administrators may limit the number of workspaces per template, group, and organization using [quotas](../users/quotas.md) to prevent over provisioning and control costs.
+Enterprise administrators may limit the number of workspaces per template, group, and organization using [quotas](../admin/users/quotas.md) to prevent over provisioning and control costs.

 When a user creates a workspace, they're sending a build request to the control plane.
-Coder takes this and uses [Terraform](https://www.terraform.io/) to provision a workspace defined by your [template](../templates/index.md).
+Coder takes this and uses [Terraform](https://www.terraform.io/) to provision a workspace defined by your [template](../admin/templates/index.md).
 Generally, templates define the resources and environment of a workspace.

 The resources that run the agent are described as _computational resources_,